kernelcoffee/ergowallpaper/README.md

 # ErgoWallpaper

+This project is not production ready and less than 50% ready

 ## What is ErgoWallpaper ?

 ErgoWallpaper is a wallpaper manager.

 ## What is it for ?

 This website provides:
+- Image upload
+- Image analitics to detect full and partial similarities
+- Album managements

 ## How to run it

 It is a Rails 4 application with some dependencies :
 - Sidekiq for background process
 - pHash for image analysis
-- Sphinx for image searching

 ## pHash

-OS X
+- OS X
  brew/port install phash

-Fedora
+- Fedora/CentOS
  use the install_phash.sh script

-Debian/Ubuntu
+- Debian/Ubuntu
  apt-get install phash

 ## Contribute